 While critical to functions in immune cells, immunometabolic targets are also expressed in a wide range of mesenchymal- and epithelial-derived cells throughout the body.
 The effects within these cell types often mirror the described signaling events within Tregs, whereby the promotion of mitochondrial metabolism disfavors hyper-inflamed or hyper-proliferative states.
-In IBD, mitochondrial metabolism pathways account for the majority of downregulated genes relative to healthy controls, evidence of the hyper-inflammatory demands of the inflamed colon which is reliant on glycolytic pathways.
+In IBD, mitochondrial metabolism pathway genes are downregulated relative to healthy controls, providing evidence of the hyper-inflammatory demands of the inflamed colon which is reliant on glycolytic pathways.

 When mitochondrial metabolism restoration is achieved, chemokine production from intestinal epithelial cells is decreased, leading to suppression of neutrophil recruitment into the intestinal wall.
-In IBD, neutrophils are crucial histological markers of active disease as well as the primary source for calprotectin, a highly predictive fecal biomarker of response to treatment since the majority of drugs approved for treating IBD cause a drop in fecal calprotectin concentrations.
+In IBD, neutrophils are important histological markers of active disease as well as the primary source for calprotectin, a highly predictive fecal biomarker of response to treatment since the majority of drugs approved for treating IBD cause a drop in fecal calprotectin concentrations.

 We are focused on developing novel oral therapeutics based on activating molecular targets within certain immunometabolic pathways to rebalance the effector and regulatory branches of the immune system.
 The imbalance of these two sides, resulting in aberrant inflammation against self-targets, is responsible for many autoimmune diseases.
-Our proprietary advanced artificial intelligence-based integrated computational and experimental precision medicine platform was used for efficient identification, segregation, and prioritization of these genes, described below, from high throughput datasets.